martinboykov/TheArtOfBoxing/README.md

 - In view folder can be found the handlebars templates, with which we render the app on the screen of the users devices
 - In styles section can be found the scss files with main.scss as root file
 - In core folder can be found all the javascript files
-- in build folder is the webpack configuration file
+- In build folder is the webpack configuration file
 - In assets folder are all the icons, fonts and other odditional files used to build the app
 - In dist folder is where the production files are been created